 Much emphasis is placed on the opinions of the independent directors.
 In any issue that draws any suggestions or disagreement from independent directors will be reviewed for transparency.

 The company’s management structure consists of the Board of Directors, four sub-committees reporting to the Board of Directors - the Audit Committee, the Nomination Committee, the Remuneration and Human Resources Committee, the Risk Management Committee and the executive committee.
-(Details of the Board of Directors concerning their names and responsibilities appeared in Management Structure Section and details of sub-committees appeared in Corporate Governance Section.)

 The Board consists of knowledgeable, capable, skilled and experienced persons who realize their roles and responsibilities, which resulted in efficient operations.
 The Board takes part in formulating the vision, mission, strategies, goals, business plans and resource allocation, to ensure the management’s efficient and effective implementation.